Preventing Model Collapse Under Overparametrization: Optimal Mixing Ratios for Interpolation Learning and Ridge Regression: Main Results

 Proof of Theorem~\ref{thm:interpolator} is available in Appendix~\ref{appdx:main_proofs}.

 \textbf{Effect of number of iteration $t$ and mixing parameter $w$:} In \eqref{eq:limrisk}, the first term corresponds to the variance while the second to the bias (recall definitions from \eqref{eq:risk_analytical}).
 Note that the quantities $\sigma^2 \mathcal{V}$ and $b_{\star} \mathcal{B}$ coincides asymptotic variance and bias of min-$\ell_2$-norm interpolators in overparametrized regression~\cite[Theorem 2]{hastie2022surprises}.
 In fact, the bias term $B(\hat\bbeta_{t},\bbeta)$ is independent of both the iteration $t$ and mixing proportion $w$.
 The impact of mixing on the generalization error arises through only the variance, captured by the function $c(w)$, which is minimized at $w^\star= \varphi^{-1} \approx 0.618$.
-This \emph{golden-ratio weighting} phenomenon was previously observed for ordinary least squares in low-dimensional regression with Gaussian covariates~\cite{he2025golden}.
+This \emph{golden-ratio weighting} phenomenon was previously observed for a host of models in low-dimensional settings~\cite{he2025golden}.

 If $w=0$, then the generalization error $R(\hat \bbeta_t,\bbeta) \rightarrow \infty$ as $t\rightarrow \infty$, even for a finite sample size $n$.
 This implies that training solely on synthetic data results in model collapse, as seen also by~\cite{shumailov2024ai,dohmatob2024model} for low-dimensional learning problems.
 Moreover, if the mixing proportion $w >1/3$, then by~\eqref{eq:Vbt_ridge_defn}, we have the variance $V(\hat\bbeta_t; \bbeta)$ decreases monotonically with $t$ for any fixed $n$.
 Since $w^\star =\varphi^{-1} >1/3$, we observe that the generalization error also decreases monotonically for optimal mixing, thereby preventing model collapse.